SangwooJung98/Co-RaL-Dataset/README.md

 ## Contact
 This dataset is provided for academic purposes.
 If you encounter technical problems, please contact **<Sangwoo Jung: dan0130@snu.ac.kr>**.

+## Copyright
+All datasets on this page are copyrighted by SNU RPM Labs and published under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 License.
+You must attribute the work in the manner specified by the author.
+You may not use the work for commercial purposes, and you may only distribute the resulting work under the same license if you alter, transform, or create the work.

+## Acknowledgement
+This work was supported by the MOTIE (1415187329) and MSIT (No.2022-0-00480).

 ## BibTex
 ```
 @misc{jung2024coralcomplementaryradarlegodometry,